-Capital assets, which include property, land improvements, buildings and improvements, vehicles, and equipment is recorded at cost including equipment acquired under capital leases that transfer substantially all risks of ownership to the Fund.
+Capital assets, include nondepreciable assets, such as construction in progress and land, and depreciable assets, such as land improvements, buildings and improvements, and machinery, vehicles, and equipment recorded at cost.
+Land includes all ancillary charges such as demolition costs.
+Equipment includes assets acquired under capital leases that transfer substantially all risks of ownership to the Fund.
 Contributed assets are recorded at acquisition value at the time received.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's life are not capitalized.
 The Fund's capitalization policy considers two factors.
 Property will be capitalized when:

-- 1. The combined cost to put a unit in service totals more than \$10,000. - 2.
+- 1. The combined cost to put a unit in service totals more than \$10,000, (no threshold is applied to land and buildings). - 2.
 The unit's estimated life is greater than five (5) years.